How to Write Dissertation Acknowledgements

 Published byat August 13th, 2021 , Revised On August 29, 2023

-The writer has the liberty to use personal pronouns (“I”, “We”, “My”) in this section, as this section allows more of an informal way of writing.
-Here is a quick guide to help you understand how to write dissertation acknowledgements.
+The writer has the liberty to use personal pronouns (I, we, my, etc) in this section, as this section allows more of an informal way of writing.
+Here is a quick guide to help you understand how to write acknowledgements for your own dissertation.

 Acknowledgements can be divided into two categories: professional and personal.